 We mentioned that French is spoken across five continents, but we’ve only mentioned three.
 Although the overwhelming majority of French speakers are in Europe, Africa and North America, there are also pockets of speakers in Asia, the Middle East, South America and Oceania.

 French Guiana in South America borders northern Brazil and is technically a department of France.
-It’s home to about quarter of a million people, and is also part of the European Union, with the Euro as its currency.
-In Oceania, French is the official language of the Pacific island of Vanuatu, and it’s also spoken across French Polynesia, and in the French collectivities of New Caledonia, Wallis and Futuna.
+It’s home to over a quarter of a million people, and is also part of the European Union, with the Euro as its currency.
+There are 219,000 French speakers in French Guiana, though over half aren’t native speakers.

-Why learn French?
+Why Learn French?